cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/settings.md

 ### Run when hidden

-Keep Cloudpilot running when its browser tab is hidden.
-Note that this does not keep Cloudpilot running on mobile if the browser or homescreen app is backgrounded.
+Keep CloudpilotEmu running when its browser tab is hidden.
+Note that this does not keep CloudpilotEmu running on mobile if the browser or homescreen app is backgrounded.

 ### Clipboard integration (supported browser only)